 The Workgroup therefore reached out to two authors of the State Water Plan (David Murphy of Milone and MacBroom and Kirk Westphal formerly of CDM Smith) for interpretation of the Plan’s recommendations.
 Both authors agreed that it was not the intent of the recommendation to replace or change the individual Water Supply Plan drought triggers or actions, but rather to improve coordination between the individual utility drought plans and the State Drought Preparedness and Response Plan.
 The Workgroup has adopted this interpretation, with a particular emphasis on communications and the potential confusion when the State Drought Plan and individual utility drought plans in a region are indicating different drought urgency and potentially different drought response actions.

-1.01 Finding: It appears that there is no standard for assessing water utility drought risk and developing drought response plans that are adequately protective of public water supply, particularly in light of a changing climate.
+1.01 Finding: While emergency response plans, including drought triggers, are required of water utilities serving 1,000 or more persons, it appears that there is no standard for assessing drought risk and developing drought response plans that are adequately protective of public water supply, particularly in light of a changing climate.

 1.01 Recommendation: The Department of Public Health should develop guidance for how utilities should develop their utility specific drought response plans, ensure that they are adequately protective of public water supply, and take into consideration precipitation and temperature changes expected from climate change.